Skip to main content

 Approximately 162,000 UK children under the age of 18 currently live with an opiate dependant parent, while 200,000 live with a parent who is alcohol dependant.
 Parental substance use is considered a significant risk to a child’s health, education, social and biological development, and is often linked to childhood maltreatment and neglect.
 Despite this, there is a lack of evidence-based practice to help address the needs of parents with substance use problems.

-Researchers undertook five linked studies, analysing the electronic health records of women and men attending substance use services at South London and Maudsley NHS Foundation Trust (the Trust) to better understand the characteristics of both the individual and their treatment.
+Researchers undertook five linked studies, analysing the electronic health records of women and men attending substance use services at South London and Maudsley NHS Foundation Trust to better understand the characteristics of both the individual and their treatment.
 Records of the women were then linked to data sourced from family courts to further investigate the relationship between treatment and childcare status.

 An analysis of the data established a distinctive profile of service using mothers, including being younger, more socially deprived, more likely to be experiencing housing problems, and have a history of experiencing domestic violence, as well as coming from racially minoritised backgrounds compared to other service users who were not mothers.